TM, ®, Copyright © 2019 Piero Scaruffi. All rights reserved.

 Mallsoft became more popular thanks to Hologram Plaza by Disconscious (2013), Supermarket Yes!
 We're Open (2014) by New York's Siglyopum Groceries (visual artist Jordan Bortner), and Palm Mall (2014) by Holland's Cat System Corp (Jornt Elzinga).

 The year 2014 witnessed numerous Japanese-titled releases by Ohio's Telepath (Luke Laurila), and Telenights (2014) by Canada's Ghosting, basically a mixtape of samples from television.
 Vaportrap yielded Blue Screen 001 (2014) by Florida's Windows98 (Daniel Saylor), perhaps the best album of the subgenre, and Mana Pool (2014) by Atlanta's Vaperror.
 But 2015 was the last significant year of the fad.
-Besides Atarashi Hi no Tanjo/ Birth of a New Day (2015) by 2814 (the duo of Telepath and London's HKE aka David Russo) and Beyond Love (2015) by Televape (the duo of Vaperror and Telepath), the year yielded the most adventurous album of videogame-infected ecco jams, I'll Try Living Like This (2015) by Philadelphia's Death's Dynamic Shroud.wmv (the trio of James Webster, Keith Rankin and Tech Honors).
+Besides Atarashi Hi no Tanjo/ Birth of a New Day (2015) by 2814 (the duo of Telepath and London's HKE aka David Russo) and Path to Lost Eden (2015), a split album that contains Telepath's masterpiece Surface Tension, and Beyond Love (2015) by Televape (the duo of Vaperror and Telepath), the year yielded the most adventurous album of videogame-infected ecco jams, I'll Try Living Like This (2015) by Philadelphia's Death's Dynamic Shroud.wmv (the trio of James Webster, Keith Rankin and Tech Honors).

 Very little of the vaporwave movement was original.
 A sense of dejavu pervaded even the most clever compositions.
 But its fans weren't even born when John Oswald's Plunderphonics (1988), Christian Marclay's More Encores (1989) and Coldcut's What's That Noise (1989) created the first samples-based music, and were probably too young to remember Solex's Solex vs the Hitmeister (1998) or the ephemeral "mash-up" vogue launched by Girl Talk's Secret Diary (2002).
 In any case those were attempts to be genuinely creative, whereas vaporwave was trying to be genuinely derivative.